1978 Houston Astros season: July

+August

+During an 8–3 victory over the Chicago Cubs on August 21, J. R. Richard procured his 236th whiff to pass Don Wilson for the Astros' single-season strikeout record (1969).
+The strikeout victim was Tim Blackwell during the top of the seventh inning.
+Later in the inning, Bill Buckner singled home two Cubs, and Greg Gross scored on a wild pitch.
+Richard (13–11) earned the victory with a quality start (7 2/3 IP, 3 ER, 4 BB, 6 K).
+Meanwhile, José Cruz homered, going 4-for-4 with 4 RBI.

 September

+From September 4 to 10, José Cruz went 11-for-23 for a .478 batting average, with four doubles, three RBI, and three stolen bases.
+Cruz was named NL Player of the Week.

-Richard surpassed Tom Seaver's record of 289 strikeouts on September 19, by whiffing the Braves' Bob Horner in the seventh inning.
-The strikeout record was for right-handers in the National League.
+Richard surpassed Tom Seaver's record of 289 strikeouts on September 19, by whiffing the Braves' Bob Horner on a 1–2 offering in the seventh inning.
+The strikeout set the record for right-handers in the National League.

+Niekro whiffed a career-high 11 on September 20, during a nine-inning complete game; however, Niekro (12–14) suffered the defeat as the Atlanta Braves.
+Glenn Hubbard singled in pinch runner Eddie Miller for the go-ahead tally.

 On September 28, J. R. Richard recorded his 300th strikeout of the season in a 4–3 win over the Braves, tallying six whiffs to get to 303.
 Richard became the first right-handed pitcher in National League history to achieve this milestone in one season, He also homered in the third inning off Larry McWilliams.
 The Astros rallied to win in the seventh inning with a double by Reggie Baldwin and a single by Rafael Landestoy.